-Educated at the Savannah College of Art and Design and the world-renowned Bartlett School of Architecture in London, he has a strong art and design background.
+Wevolve labs is led by architect, artist, and maker Nicholas Paul DeBruyne.
+Educated at the Savannah College of Art and Design and the world-renowned Bartlett School of Architecture at University College London, DeBruyne has a strong art and design background.
 He has worked with a number of design-led and award-winning architecture practices, including Asif Khan (Guggenheim Helsinki and Museum of London), HASSELL (global design-led practice), and Lake|Flato Architects (Fast Company's Top 10 Most Innovative Architecture Practices and Architect Magazine's #1 Best US Firms).
 His project The Hatchery was a top proposal for the Land Art Generator Initiative at Fly Ranch (shortlist), and Archaeopteryx was a 2019 Burning Man Honorarium project.
 DeBruyne has recently exhibited work at the FAR Center for Contemporary Arts (2020).

 DeBruyne currently lives and works with Wevolve Labs in Austin, TX.